 The Canal Today

 All these railways themselves were closed by the 1970s when coal mining in Somerset ceased.
 Although much of the Canal has also blended back into the landscape, remains of most of its structures have survived, including aqueducts, bridges, tunnels and basins, together with the Combe Hay lock flight.
-At its junction with the K&A Canal at Dundas, the first 500 yards of the Canal has been restored and is used as moorings at Brassknocker Basin.
-Much of the Canal you can walk along where it is accessible by public footpaths – please keep to these as other parts are on private land.
+At its junction with the Kennet and Avon Canal at Dundas, the first 500 yards of the Canal has been restored and is used as moorings at Brassknocker Basin.
+Much of the Canal you can walk along where it is accessible by public footpaths.

 In 2015 the Somersetshire Coal Canal Society with landowners started restoring parts of the Coal Canal in the Cam Valley, beginning with the canal terminus at Paulton and Timsbury Basins.
 Progress is being made on the restoration of the abutment walls at Terminus Bridge and repairs to the bridge abutments and sluice gate.Two retired stonemasons are helping to rebuild the walls and the nearby sluice gate.
 The current restoration work at Paulton in 2023 has been funded by a generous grant from the Paulton Parish Council, using Community Infrastructure Levy funding.

 Details of local walking books with routes that include sections of the Somersetshire Coal Canal can be seen here.